DevDuckFace/DuckFaceYTmusicDownloader/README.md

 pip install -r requirements.txt
 3. Run the program.

-''Navigate to the directory where the program is located and run the following command:''
+#Navigate to the directory where the program is located and run the following command:#

 python DuckFaceYTmusicDownloader.py